OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 You will notice that you have to specify the `-Appliance` parameter and the `-Insecure` parameter when using the `-AccessToken` parameter to pass the `$tok` variable.
-Normally those values are stored along with the Safeguard API token in your session. safeguard-ps doesn't know what to use for those values when you don't have a session.
+Normally those values are stored along with the SPP API token in your session. safeguard-ps doesn't know what to use for those values when you don't have a session.
 One way to recognize that you haven't created a session yet is that you will try to run a cmdlet and will be prompted for an